-Capital Markets and Borrowing and Debt Management Objectives for 2015-16
+Capital Markets and Borrowing and Debt Management Objectives for 2014-15

 The OFA will continue to diversify the Province's domestic borrowing program using a combination of syndicated issues, bond auctions, floating-rate notes, medium-term notes and Ontario Savings Bonds.
 The organization also plans on issuing green bonds in the domestic market.
 These are expected to be issued at the same yield as Ontario's conventional bonds of comparable term and size.
-The Province plans to borrow at least 75 per cent in the Canadian-dollar market in 2015-16, increasing the target by 5 per cent than in the previous two fiscal years.
+The Province plans to borrow at least 70 per cent in the Canadian-dollar market in 2014-15, retaining the same target as in the previous two fiscal years.
 This is in line with the historical average of issuing approximately three-quarters in that market, but represents a considerable decline in the reliance on foreign markets during the global financial crisis beginning in 2008.
 For example, in 2009-10, more than 50 per cent of the Province's issuance was in international markets.